prorev/prorev.github.io/_posts/2020-11-28-ssh-public-key-auth.md

 ## Move public key to VPN (Linux server)

 Keep the private key secret and store it on your Windows computer from where you connect to the remote VPN server.
-Public key is to be set inside:
+Public key is to be set inside Linux:
 ```
 ~/.ssh/authorized_keys
 ```